RomanVithar/LaSP/README.md

 - task 5b - is passed

-- task 6 - is select(28.скобан, task about moving the boxes)
+- task 6 - is select(20 - cyberbox)

 # Task description